ilma4/TestOracleGenerationKexTasks/solution.md

 - Require additional checking for classes, calling `equals` on possibly non-trusted objects.
   On example of `List<Number>`:
   For runtime it's just a `List<Object>`.
-To ensure that `equals` won't call `equals` from bad classes, we have to check every element of list.
+To ensure that `equals` won't call `equals` from non-trusted classes, we have to check every element of list.
 - Using reflection such operation could be done for all classes: get all accessible objects and check them.
     - But this method may cause false negatives: object may contain `Object` fields, but don't use them in `equals`
     - There can occur links cycle.
 Have to handle it.
     - So accurate check may be done only in source code.
 - Alternative approach is to write such check for every problem class we want.
 One for `Collection`, one for `Map`, etc.

 ### 2. Compare fields using reflection